 Each of the five course modules will have an Insights Into Psych assignment.
-The purpose of the Insights into Psych assignments is to dive deeper into some of the main concepts from the unit (or module).
+The purpose of these assignments are to dive deeper into some of the main concepts from the unit (or module).
 These assignments will be used to gauge whether students are engaging with the course materials and how well the concepts from our current module are being understood.
 The Insights Into Psych assignments are a chance to not only dive deeper into one of the main concepts of our module, but also to practice our writing skills.
 These assignments are to written in short answer/essay format (i.e., in full sentences).
 In other words - NO BULLET POINTS!
 I want to see you exercise your formal writing skills.
-Be sure to review the Grading Rubric for the Insights Into Psych assignments posted on our Canvas site.
+Be sure to review the Grading Rubric for the Insights Into Psych assignments posted on Canvas.